AdhamMahgoub/Embedded_Systems_KS/labs/Readme.txt

-/*		This Folder will contain all the Labs for all the Units		*/
+/*		This Folder will contain all the Labs covered in Lecture Videos for all the Units		*/